devpow112/semantic-release-config/README.md

 ## Usage

-The shareable config can be configured in the [Semantic Release Configuration] file.
+The shareable config can be configured in the [Semantic Release configuration] file.

 ```json